 Best bridge cameras in 2023

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
-Find out more about how we test.
+Find out how we test.

 Even though the Sony Cyber-shot RX10 IV is the most expensive camera on our list - it has a high price tag for a reason.
 The most exciting upgrade from the RX10 III is the 315-point phase-detect AF system which makes it much better at tracking moving subjects.

-Sony has also included a touch screen making it the first RX10 model with one.
-Bluetooth and wifi connectivity make it possible to share images to your smartphone on the move and the 24-600mm lens makes it a super versatile camera.
 It's capable of 24fps in continuous burst mode which is a big improvement on the 14fps on the Mark III.
 All of these extra features make it a much better sports and action camera but you will have to dig a little deeper into your funds.

-Read our full Sony RX10 IV review (opens in new tab)
+Read our full Sony RX10 IV review.

 At its max zoom, the Nikon P1000 has an astonishing 3000mm focal length which is even more impressive than the P950's.
 However, when shooting at the telephoto end you lose three full stops taking the aperture down from a solid f/2.8 to a miserable f/8.
 Nikon's VR (Vibration Reduction) cuts down camera shake but at longer focal lengths there is a noticeable softness in images which it doesn't fix.